 - flaky sea salt, such as Maldon

 - Make the dough: In a large bowl, whisk together the flour, salt, and instant yeast.
 Add the water.
 Using a rubber spatula, mix until the liquid is absorbed and the ingredients form a sticky dough ball.
+Rub the surface of the dough lightly with olive oil.
 Cover the bowl with a damp tea towel or plastic wrap and place in the refrigerator immediately for at least 12 hours.

 - Set a rack in the middle of the oven and preheat it to 425°F. Pour another tablespoon of oil over each round of dough.
 Rub your hands lightly in the oil to coat, then, using all of your fingers, press straight down to create deep dimples.
 If necessary, gently stretch the dough as you dimple to allow the dough to fill the pan.
 Sprinkle with flaky sea salt all over.